ManoharNaidu/QP-Repository/question-paper-backend/README.md

      - File (PDF format).
    - **Flow**:
      - The file is uploaded using **Multer**.
-     - File is uploaded to AWS S3, and the S3 object key is returned.
+     - File is uploaded to Cloudinary Platform, and an object key is returned.
-     - Metadata (including the S3 key) is saved to MongoDB.
+     - Metadata (including the file public url) is saved to MongoDB.

 2. **Validation**:

    - Ensures the file is in `.pdf` format and below the size limit (e.g., 5 MB).
    - Validates that all required metadata fields are provided.

-3. **AWS S3 Integration**:
+3. **Cloudinary Platform**:
-   - Files are uploaded to an S3 bucket.
+   - Files are uploaded to Cloudinary Platform.
-   - S3 object keys are stored in MongoDB for later retrieval.
+   - Public urls are stored in MongoDB for later retrieval.

 ---